alipheesa/easy-chat-monorepo/README.md

 $ cd easy-chat
 ```
 You are done!
 Note that the whole env_files directory with sample files is included, which is considered security issue.
-You may want to add env_files folder in .gitignore later.
+You might want to add env_files folder in .gitignore later.

 ### Development environment (docker-compose)